 4. The Accounting Accreditation Committee (AAC) reviews the application to determines whether eligibility criteria are met and whether the school can feasibly achieve accreditation in the allotted amount of time.

 5. After the AAC has reviewed the application, the school will receive a decision letter with the next steps in the initial accreditation process.
-If the application is approved, a mentor will be assigned to the help guide the school through the initial accreditation process.
+If the application is approved, a mentor will be assigned to help guide the school through the initial accreditation process.